 Resting in the western part of the Galapagos archipelago, Isabela Island is larger than all of the rest of the islands combined.
 Comprising six volcanoes, the island is about 120 km long and covers 4,585 square km.
 The remote location of the the island’s visitor sites means that few boats frequent Isabela but visitors who do make the effort will be richly rewarded with a profusion of fascinating wildlife including large numbers of flamingos which are typically spotted at the lagoon in town or along the boardwalk to the impressive Giant Tortoise Breeding Center.
 Don’t miss: Concha de Perla, a natural pool which is ideal for snorkelling and interacting with sea lions; Las Tintoreras, a lagoon where white tip sharks come to rest; and Los Tuneles where you will find abundance of turtles, rays, and fish swimming in the canals and pools.

-Situated on Santa Cruz Island of the Ecuadorian Galapagos Islands, the tourist town of Puerto Ayora is famous for its striking natural scenery, breathtaking beaches and unique history.
+Situated on Santa Cruz Island of the Ecuadorian Galapagos Islands, the tourist town of Puerto Ayora is famous for its striking natural scenery, breathtaking beaches, and unique history.
 As the biggest town in the archipelago, it is from here that many excellent cruises, diving expeditions and land based tours depart.
-Tortuga Bay, which rivals any South American beach, is perfect for swimming and sunbathing and also offers the chance to spot sharks, marine iguanas, pelicans and the occasional flamingo; while the Charles Darwin Research Station is home to giant tortoises.
-Lava tunnels and two idyllic lagoons provide further opportunities to explore.
-The incredible Maprae Museum uses smartphone technology and augmented reality to tell the stories of ancient pre-Columbian artefacts, and is the first of its kind in the world.
+Tortuga Bay, which rivals any South American beach, is perfect for swimming and sunbathing and also offers the chance to spot sharks, marine iguanas, pelicans, and the occasional flamingo, while the Charles Darwin Research Station is home to giant tortoises.
+Other-worldly lava tunnels and two idyllic lagoons provide further opportunities to explore.
+The incredible Maprae Museum uses smartphone technology and augmented reality to tell the stories of ancient pre-Columbian artifacts.

 Floreana Island is located in the far southern portion of the Galapagos archipelago.
 As the first of the islands to support permanent human habitation, Floreana boasts a rich heritage complete with tales of buccaneers, pirates, whalers, convicts, and colonists.
 Visitors are invited to follow in the footsteps of whalers in the 1700s and drop a postcard into the famous “post office” barrel or sift through the mail for any letters they can deliver when they return home.
 At the northern tip of the island is Punta Cormorant, with its two beaches, one of which forms a nesting site for Galapagos green turtles, and.is aptly named “Flour Sand Beach”.
 Between these two beaches lies a salt lagoon frequented by long-legged greater flamingoes, and other shorebirds.
 With its unique human history, its fascinating geology, its remarkable wildlife, and the little village of Puerto Velasco Ibarra offering excellent lodging and food, Floreana makes an ideal base for visitors looking to explore these unforgettable islands.